tacobayle/aviConfigure/README.md

 - Configure the controller cluster (Vcenter or NSX environment only)
 - Create a backup_passphrase
 - Configure system configuration (global, DNS, NTP, email config)
-- Configure Cloud, supported clouds are: v-center, was, azure, gcp, nsxt, no access (for VMC)
+- Configure Cloud, supported clouds are: v-center, was, azure, gcp, openstack, nsxt, no access (for VMC)
 - Configure SE group
 - Spin-up SE (only for VMC)
 - Create a Health Monitor